 If we have a litter of 10 we usually have to contact 15-20 families in order to have the litter fully allocated.

-We had a litter of 5 babies born this spring.
-We went through 23 families on our list before I finally got to new families that were ready for a puppy.
+We recently went through 23 families on our list before I finally got to new families that were ready for a puppy.
 We cleaned up our reservations list and moved some people to a different list where they will need to reach out to us when they are ready.
 (The COVID thing has really done a number on our reservations list) I needed to get an accurate look at our reservations list, so I removed anyone from our list that wasn't going to be ready the next time I called them.
-We are currently sitting with 35 families on our “current” list.
-We temporarily stopped taking reservations from anyone as everyone wanted a puppy now.
-We've taken our application and deposit page down as well.
-We are only sending links to individuals to complete the puppy application at this time to people that are okay with waiting until early 2021.
-It's crazy right now.
-I’m not sure how much of it is spring puppy fever which is normal and how much is COVID19.
+We are currently sitting with roughly 35 families on our “current” list.
+We had to remove our application button and our deposit button from our website.
+We were getting at least a thousand applications a week.
+There was no way to keep up with that level of communication.
+At this time we are sending emails with a private link to our application page and or deposit page.
+I'm not sure that we will ever add our application page back to our website.
+We will most likely moving forward go to a referral system and past clients only... at least for now through the remaining portion of 2021.
 For us, this was the easiest way to manage it.
 The amount of emails that we were getting was just too much.

+There, absolutely is a puppy shortage right now due to everyone over the past year wanting to shelter in place with a puppy.
 My best recommendation to everyone that is looking for a puppy at this time... is find a breeder that you feel you will have a great relationship with and will be able to pick up the phone and call when you need help over the next 10-15 years.
 When you find "your" breeder, fill out an application, schedule a call with the breeder, ask all your questions and if it feels right ask if you can place a deposit down.
-Otherwise you may be looking at summer/fall of 2021 before you can find a puppy.
-The puppy scene at this time has changed dramatically in the past 8 weeks.
+Otherwise you may be looking at spring of 2022 before you can find a puppy.
+The puppy scene at this time has changed dramatically in the year.
 No one could have ever anticipated this happening.

 If you are interested in one of our puppies we would love the opportunity to talk with you for a few minutes.
 Please feel free to reach out and schedule a call.
 Please do not place a deposit until we've talked on the phone.
 Thank you!

 If the time frame outlined above doesn’t work and you are interested in a puppy earlier than that if you live local to us we have openings at this time for our guardian family program.
 We have started to open up our guardian program to families in the Seattle area if you are willing to make the drive when needed.
-We are planning on retaining 7 girls from our own breeding program this coming year.
-We are looking for guardian homes for our spring/summer girls that we are wishing to retain for our program.
+We are planning on retaining 5-8 girls from our own breeding program this coming year.
+We are looking for guardian homes for our spring/summer litters that we are wishing to retain for our program.
 This can be an amazingly educational process if you have children that are interested in biology.
 Being a guardian family comes with a lot of benefits that don’t necessarily come with an outright adoption.
 If you would like additional information on our program here is a link.
 If our guardian program is of interest to you please let me know and I can send you some additional information.
-The guardian adoption fee $1500.
+The guardian adoption fee is half the price of our normal adoption fee.
 Once your pup completes our training program we gift you back $500 at the time of their first litter.
 Feel free to call or email with any questions.